-But why does God want women to seduce their husbands?
+But why does God want women to ravish their husbands?

-We have shown from Proverbs 5:19 that God wants wives to seduce their husbands to help fulfill the command that their husbands be ravished by them.
-But why did God setup such a paradigm wherein women must seduce their husbands to cause them to be ravished in their wives?
+We have shown from Proverbs 5:19 that God wants wives to ravish their husbands to help fulfill the command that their husbands be ravished by them.
+But why did God setup such a paradigm wherein women must ravish their husbands to cause them to be ravished in their wives?

 To answer that question, we have to ask another question first.
 Why does the Bible say God created the world?